leonngl/hyperspectral-fit-idp/README.md

 IDP project to determine tissue composition from hyperspectral data using nonlinear fitting routines and pathlength models.

+The code is heavily based on https://github.com/HyperProbe/SpectraFit.

-Set the right path to the Helicoid dataset in src/config.py
+Correct paths to the Helicoid dataset have to be set in in src/config.py